 15. Possumhaw Holly (Ilex decidua)

-This evergreen small tree has dark shiny leaves and the female trees have beautiful red berries in the winter.
+This deciduous small tree has dark shiny leaves and the female trees have beautiful red berries in the winter.
 It produces the most berries under full sun.

 Where to plant Possumhaw Holly in your yard:

 Growing native plants?
 Then you need this sign!